MichaelCereda/michaelcereda.com/pages/projects/cafebarbera.md

 and push notifications while outside.

 The app is composed by three views, Home, ShopList and ShopDetail.
-The UI must be clean and straightfoward, eveything must provide feedback when touched.
+The UI must be clean and straightforward and everything must provide the expected feedback.

 __Home__ is where the user receives Messages, Offers and Rewards created specifically for him (or for the cluster of users with similar 'interests').

-__Shoplist__ contains the list of the shops sorted by distance from the user, if the user already collected points from a shop, the shop appears bigger and shows the points.
+__Shoplist__ contains the list of the shops sorted by distance from the user.
+If the user already collected points from a shop, the shop appears bigger and shows the points.

 __ShopDetail__ is the customized page for the shop, it contains offers, messages and rewards created by the shop administrator.
 The sections in this view are dynamic, they disappear if the section is empty in order to avoid any visual impediment and help the user to browse all the information.

-When clicking on a card a modal window is displayed, showing the related buttons
+When clicking on a card a modal window is displayed, showing the related actions.